-On this day, I am hiking in the area of 2,958 m (9,704 ft) Mount Kidd, named in 1907, for Fred Kidd, by geologist Dr. D. Bogart Dowling of the Geological Survey of Canada.
-Fred’s love for the mountains persuaded him to move, from his homestead near Nose Hill, to Morley, where he operated the Scott and Leeson Trading Post and served as the Justice of the Peace.
+Fred's love for the mountains persuaded him to move, from his homestead near Nose Hill, to Morley, where he operated the Scott and Leeson Trading Post and served as Justice of the Peace.
 Part of his endeavor was outfitting survey parties working in the Kananaskis Valley.
-One of these was led by a geologist, D. Bogart Dowling.
-Mount Bogart is nearby.
-As I drive south on Kananaskis Trail, I exit towards Nakiska Ski Resort and stop near the bridge over Kananaskis River to take photographs of Mount Kidd in the early daylight.
-The Kananaskis River is running high in late spring runoff.

 The trail-head for the Eau Claire Interpretive Loop is obvious but there is no dedicated parking.
-I find an unobtrusive spot between Campsites # 48 and 49 to park the car.
-It is early season, during the week, and the campground is nearly vacant.
+An unobtrusive spot between empty Campsites # 48 and 49 is chosen to park the car in early season, during the week, when the campground is nearly vacant.
+Parking is an issue.

-An Eau Claire Interpretive Trail Brochure The following photos, taken on the short, easy path, will illustrate the lush, mossy forest beside the Kananskis River and views of surrounding mountains.
+An Eau Claire Interpretive Trail Brochure is available online.
+The following photos, taken on the short, easy path, will illustrate the lush, mossy forest beside the Kananaskis River and views of surrounding mountains.

 The river is high and erosion against river banks is undercutting the edge.
 A short distance past the bench, the trail loop migrates away from the Kananaskis River.

 Bridges over the damp areas of the old river path make navigation easy and comfortable.